zedlopez/ifm/The Recipe Book.md

 But often we want our first-glance comment to come after some items in the room are described; and for this effect, we would use the "first look rule" defined in [Saint Eligius].

-If these methods are not enough, the looking action has an action-specific variable called "the room-describing action", which records whether this particular instance of looking comes about because the player typed ``look`` or because the player traveled to a new location.
+If these methods are not enough, the looking action has an action-specific variable called "the room-describing action", which records whether this particular instance of looking comes about because the player typed ``look`` or because the player travelled to a new location.
 We can consult this variable if we want to make looking work  differently after going, as for instance here:

 ``` inform7
 Check looking when the room-describing action is the going action: